iCliniq Logo

 She has an infection in the nail bed space.
 Need to focus on three things.

-3. She needs control of infection.
+3. She needs control of the infection.
 Visit a nearby surgeon (preferably podiatric) for the drainage of pus if present.
-Take an X-ray to rule out bone involvement and also need to check the blood supply to the region.
+Take an X-ray to rule out bone involvement, and also need to check the blood supply to the region.
 I hope your queries have been cleared.
 Please review if any further questions.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!